 What follows is a partial list of resources for counselors.
-Find links and more at animalsheltering.org/counselorinfo
+Find links and more at animalsheltering.org/counselorinfo.

-The HSUS website: humanesociety.org/pet_tips The HSUS offers a long list of tip sheets for pet owners that you can copy and paste into a document with your contact information.
+The HSUS website: humanesociety.org/pet\tips

+The HSUS offers a long list of tip sheets for pet owners that you can copy and paste into a document with your contact information.
 All we ask is that you credit us as a source.
 Topics include:

-- House-training puppies and adult dogs - Crate-training dogs
+- House-training puppies and adult dogs.

+- Crate-training dogs.

+- Exercise, toys and fun activities for dogs and cats.

+- The dangers of long-term chaining or tethering and social isolation.

-- Introducing new pets to pets at home
+- Introducing new pets to pets at home.

-- Facts about declawing cats
+- Facts about declawing cats.

-- Facts about flea and tick prevention
+- Facts about flea and tick prevention.

-- Facts about microchips
+- Facts about microchips.

-- Finding a veterinarian

-- Finding a dog trainer and training tips
+- Finding a veterinarian.